It's great to have you here, Rush Limbaugh, the EIB Network.

 You know, where's the new car?

-Where's a new kitchen?
+Where's the new kitchen?

-You know, where's the vacation to Port au Prince?
+You know, where's the vacation to Port-au-Prince?

 Where's my cruise ship food that I can throw away?